-In addition to functions provided to the app from Android OS, inter-application communication functions of the Android app are included as function assets.
-The Android app enables use of functions available within the app from other apps.
+In addition to functions provided to the application from Android OS, inter-application communication functions of the Android application are included as function assets.
+The Android application enables use of functions available within the application from other applications.
 This mechanism is called inter-application communication.
-While this function is useful, there are cases in which functions that are to be used solely within the app can be mistakenly used from other apps.
-This is due to the Android app developer's lack of secure coding knowledge.
-Depending on the content of functions that can be used by other apps, there are cases that may be troublesome if used by malware.
-For this reason, proper protection is required so that the functions can be used only from intended apps.
+While this function is useful, there are cases in which functions that are to be used solely within the application can be mistakenly used from other applications.
+This is due to the Android application developer's lack of secure coding knowledge.
+Depending on the content of functions that can be used by other applications, there are cases that may be troublesome if used by malware.
+For this reason, proper protection is required so that the functions can be used only from intended applications.

-The API Level of targetSdkVersion is set to 30 on the sample code of this guide and access definition is in the <queries> element for the sample that sends queries to or operates other apps.
-This complies with the minimum permission principle introduced on the package access specification of Android 11.
+he API Level of targetSdkVersion is set to 30 on the sample code of this guide and access definition is in the <queries> element for the sample that sends queries to or operates other applications.
+This complies with the principle of least privilege introduced for the package access specification for Android 11.

-Also, Google Play restricts the use of high risk or sensitive permissions, including the SMS or call log permission groups, and apps that fail to meet policy requirements or submit a declaration form may be removed from Google Play1.
+Also, Google Play restricts the use of high risk or sensitive information permissions, including the SMS or call log permission groups, and applications that fail to meet policy requirements or submit a declaration form may be removed from Google Play1.